FairwindsOps/insights-docs/docs/installation/integrations/azure.md

 [automatically using Automation Rules](/configure/automation/integrations#tickets)

 ## Azure DevOps Work Items and Action Items
-If an Action Item that is associated with an Azure DevOps work item is `Resolved` or `Fixed`, the Azure DevOps work item will automatically close.
+If an Action Item that is associated with an Azure DevOps work item is marked as `Resolved` or `Fixed`, the Azure DevOps work item will automatically close.